agoraciudadana/congress-api/README.md

 ## Use

 There is an index and show action for HTML and JSON formats:

-    HTML:
+### HTML

     localhost:3000/proposals
     localhost:3000/proposals/1

-    JSON:
+### JSON

     localhost:3000/proposals.json
     localhost:3000/proposals/1.json

-    You can update the current proposals and get news one by running: rake congress:update```
+You can update the current proposals and get news one by running:

+    rake congress:update

 ## Specs